EvanKepner/mutatest/README.rst

       at a location move to the next one.
     - sd: break on the first SURVIVOR or DETECTION (fastest, and least thorough).

-The API for :code:`mutatest.controller.run_mutation_trials` offers finer control over the run method beyond the CLI.
+The API for ``mutatest.controller.run_mutation_trials`` offers finer control over the run method beyond the CLI.

-A good practice when first starting is to set the mode to :code:`sd` which will stop if a mutation survives or is detected, effectively running a single mutation per candidate location.
+A good practice when first starting is to set the mode to ``sd`` which will stop if a mutation survives or is detected, effectively running a single mutation per candidate location.
 This is the fastest running mode and can give you a sense of investigation areas quickly.